Close menu

 Style of Support

-The style of knowledge base you need will depend on your company’s needs and goals, and every CSKB will vary in primary focus to a certain degree.
+The style of knowledge base you need will depend on your company’s needs and goals, and every customer service knowledge base will vary in primary focus to a certain degree.
 Some solutions are focused primarily (or only) on helping businesses build an external knowledge base, while others are intended only for internal (employee) use.

-Bloomfire’s software supports both internal and external knowledge bases–and makes it easy for businesses to design and organize their knowledge bases in the format that makes the most sense for their employees or customers.
+Bloomfire’s knowledge management software supports both internal and external knowledge bases, making it easy for businesses to design and organize their knowledge bases in the format that makes the most sense for their employees or customers.

 User Experience

 You also want to consider the user experience of each platform when making your decision.
-This is because knowledge base content offers your customers and employees the most value when they can easily find and share the information they’re searching for online.
+Knowledge-based content offers your customers and employees the most value when they can easily find and share the information they’re searching for online.
 So, in this case, you’ll want to explore the categorization and structure of content, the quality of search, and the content’s shareability.

-After all, the whole point of getting a knowledge base for customer service is to improve the user experience for your staff, so they’re more efficient and productive, and the customer experience, so your customers are happier with the interaction.
+After all, the whole point of getting a knowledge base for customer service is to improve the user experience for your staff.
+Hence, they’re more efficient and productive, and so is the consumer experience, so your customers are happier with the interaction.

 Customization and Flexibility